Best Beaches in Nice

 Best Beach for Water Sports

 Sporting Plage.
 Just across from the trippy Hotel Le Negresco, on the public beach Sporting Plage, you’ll find La Base Sport Riviera Nautique Sport Center.
 They offer the full panoply of water sports, with parasailing (solo, duo or triple, 60/80/100€), raft boarding, waterski, wake board, flyboard, and paddle kayak.
 Not cheap but definitely a thrill!
-Plus they have one of the aforementioned giant cords to help you get out of the water!
+Plus they have one of the aforementioned giant cords to help you get out of the water from mid-June to end of August.

 WINNER: BEST BEACH STYLE and FUN